Monday, August 10, 2009

 Galleries are proven economic activators.
 The monthly First Thursday artwalk has helped neighborhood restaurants and retail thrive.

-For much of those 23 years, the unofficial link between First Thursday and the public has been the sleek monthly, full-color, multi-page brochure listing the art dealers association's new shows.
+A flier's struggles For much of those 23 years, the unofficial link between First Thursday and the public has been the sleek monthly, full-color, multi-page brochure listing the art dealers association's new shows.
 It's First Thursday's tour guide and can be found at most galleries and nearby retailers.
 The brochure also is mailed to a few thousand individuals and businesses outside Oregon, including important collectors, museums and tourism groups.

 "That flier presents the picture of a vital, active city," says Charles Froelick, owner of the Froelick Gallery and the art dealers association's president.